-An Optimal Polar Expedition Vessel for Small-Scale Exploration
+An Optimal Vessel for Small-Scale Polar Exploration

 is a sturdy, seasoned veteran of polar waters and our base for nearly two weeks of in-depth exploration along the Antarctic Peninsula and its islands.
 Based in the Southern Hemisphere, Australis

-The interior of the Australis is cozy yet comfortable, providing an experience reminiscent of earlier expeditions while maintaining modern-day creature comforts.
-Four cabins accommodate a maximum of seven passengers and one NHA Expedition Leader.
-(Ship crew members have their own berths below.)
-There is one bathroom that is shared by all guests.
-Guests can relax in the saloon, equipped with TV, DVD, VCR and CD player.
-A generous table seats guests comfortably.
-The well-equipped galley features a cooktop, oven, microwave, toaster, double sink with hot and cold running water, and three full-sized fridge/freezers.
-Our crew members are our hosts and provide hearty and tasty meals throughout our journey.
-The vessel has 240-volt electricity throughout (110-volt conversion available).
-On deck, the large outdoor cockpit area has a removable sun shade, and there is a barbecue on the aft deck.
+is compact and cozy, providing basic modern-day creature comforts in an expeditionary atmosphere.
+Four cabins accommodate a maximum of seven passengers and one Nat Hab Expedition Leader.
+A single bathroom is shared by all guests.
+(Ship crew members have their own berths and bathroom.)
+Guests can relax in the saloon, well-equipped with many entertainment options, and a large table seats guests comfortably.
+The small but well-equipped galley features a cooktop, oven, microwave, toaster, double sink with running water, and three full-sized fridge/freezers.
+The chef creates hearty and tasty meals throughout our journey.
+The vessel has 240-volt electricity throughout.
+On deck, the spacious outdoor cockpit area has a removable sun shade, and if the weather allows, there is a barbecue on the aft deck for outdoor meals.
 A crow's nest with ladder access offers 360-views and fantastic wildlife viewing.

 Important Information on Rooming Configuration

 is surprisingly comfortable.
-Utilizing this vessel as our mode of exploration allows us exclusive access to the 'White Continent' that most Antarctica travelers simply cannot experience.
-The rooming situation may not be as spacious or convenient as you will find on a larger cruise ship with a hundred (and often plenty more) guests on board, but getting away from those other tourists to experience the polar wilderness in solitude is exactly the point, isn’t it?
+Utilizing this vessel as our mode of exploration allows us exclusive and intimate access to an experience of Antarctica that's simply not available to most travelers.
+The rooming situation may not be as spacious or convenient as you would find on a larger cruise ship with a hundred (and often plenty more) guests on board, but getting away from dozens of other tourists to experience the polar wilderness in solitude is exactly the point, isn’t it?